 A candidate can best convey performance and capability by describing outcomes in measureable terms (dimensions/numbers).
 The context within which these achievements were delivered i.e. scope and scale of the company and job should be described to provide a frame of reference/ benchmark.
 Are we managing a small recruitment business or running Microsoft?

-The resume is therefore about what when and where achievements that happened and the context within which they happened.
+The resume is therefore about how and where achievements that happened and the context within which they happened.

 People are hired by a business to either make money or save money.
 Put on your Finance Director’s hat and look at you resume.
 Does it reflect impact on business performance?